WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Thinking-like-a-tester-by-keeping-the-user-story-going.markdown

 the company or even end-user consultants and enthusiasts?

 You just need one story.
-For example: In the test session I used for this article, I took the story as implied by the ContextQA website product promotional claims.
+__For example__: In the test session I used for this article, I took the story as implied by the ContextQA website product promotional claims.

-3. Think beyond the moment of the story, build a context
+> __Think beyond the moment of the story, build a context__

 The stories you will find are almost always very isolated and sanitized.
 This is because the stories are easier to use and fit their purpose better (to sell, to educate,